Nuitka/NUITKA-Utilities/README.md

 > There is no general decision yet, how we want to distribute user plugins etc. with the main repository, if at all.

-## hints.zip
+## hints.zip (updated!)
-This file contains 4 Python scripts, which collectively have the goal to create standalone compile distribution folders, which contain **no unneeded stuff**.
+This file contains 4 Python scripts, which collectively have the **goal to create standalone compile distribution folders, which contain no unneeded stuff**.

-1. ``hints.py`` - a logger which intercepts and records every import statement made in a program.
+1. ``hints.py`` - a logger which intercepts and records every import statement that a program actually **_executes_** (as opposed to just **_contains_**).
-2. ``get-hints.py`` - a script which executes your test script under the control of ``hints.py``.
-When your script ends, it creates a consolidated ``yourscript.json`` file.
+2. ``get-hints.py`` - a script which executes ``yourscript.py`` in **interpreter mode**, but under control of ``hints.py``.
+When your script ends, a consolidated ``yourscript.json`` file will be created containing all executed import statements.
-3. ``hinted-mods.py`` - a Nuitka user plugin, which is used while your program gets compiled.
-It reads the JSON file from before and decides for each module or package, whether it should become part of the ``yourscript.dist`` folder.
+3. ``hinted-mods.py`` - a Nuitka **user plugin**, which is used while your script is being compiled by Nuitka.
+It reads the JSON file from before and decides for each module or package, whether it should go into the ``yourscript.dist`` folder.
+So this is responsible for making the difference **excuted vs. contained** imports.
 4. ``nuitka-hints.py`` - invokes the Nuitka compiler in standalone mode.
-It also passes a number of other command line options to it.
-Among those is the user plugin ``hinted-mods.py``.
+It takes your command line options and a number of its own and passes them all to Nuitka.
+Among its own options is invoking the user plugin ``hinted-mods.py``.

 I invite you to use and test this little package.
 It is still work in progress - so please do provide feedback.
+This is how it works:

 1. Execute ``python get-hints.py yourscript.py``.
 Your script will be executed like normal in interpreter mode.
 But in the end, a protocol of all imported packages / modules has been created and put in file ``yourscript.json`` (same folder as ``yourscript.py``).
 2. Now compile your script like this: ``python nuitka-hints.py yourscript.py``.
 This is a standalone compile.
-It automatically generates all required parameters - including numpy or tkinter plugins.
-If you need other parameters, you can use them like normal (e.g. for using the Qt plugin).
+It automatically generates all required parameters - including numpy, scipy, tkinter and Qt plugins.
+If you need other parameters, you can use them like normal.

 ### Remarks
 * Look at the list of Nuitka options contained in ``nuitka-hints.py``.
 Chances are that you want to adjust them for your environment.

-* If you intend to use ``scipy`` on **Windows**, please be aware that there still is plugin support missing.
-The scipy package comes with some extra DLLs, which are undetectable by a compiler, so a plugin must take care of them (work in progress).
+* Done: ~~If you intend to use ``scipy`` on **Windows**, please be aware that there still is plugin support missing.
+The scipy package comes with some extra DLLs, which are undetectable by a compiler, so a plugin must take care of them (work in progress).~~

-* I am currently working on some improvements:
+* Done:
-    - include implicit imports in the JSON file (done - being tested)
+    - implicit imports are now supported
-    - ad support for other standard plugins
+    - support for other standard plugins (numpy, scipy, tkinter, Qt)
-    - add ``scipy`` support